JohnUiterwyk/GeneticVision/README.md

 Image files will be written to the `images/` directory in the output directory.
 If the `--test` flag is used images images will include the performance coloration.

+### Number of threads
+GeneticVision supports multithreading.

-Command line usage: `--saveResultImages`
+Command line usage: `--numOfThreads`
-Config file usage: `"saveResultImages": true`
+Config file usage: `"numOfThreads": 16`
-Option argument type: _true | false_
+Option argument type: _integer_
-Default: false
+Default: 2 x number reported by std::thread::hardware_concurrency.

 ### Load Population File
 Load a population from a *.gen file.
 The value for this option should be the path to the gen file.
 Loading a population